-Adjudicating alleged violations of the Student Code of Conduct is the responsibility of the Office of Student Conduct.
-The University's investigatory adjudication process in cases of alleged sexual misconduct by students is described in the Student Sexual Misconduct Policy.
-The University's process is designed to be prompt, fair and impartial and is conducted by one or more trained investigators.
-The standard of proof in the adjudication of complaints against students is the preponderance of the evidence.
-The complainant and the respondent are entitled to the same opportunities to have an adviser of the student's choice present during any meeting related to the investigation and to present witnesses.
+The University's processes for adjudicating complaints of alleged sexual misconduct are described in the Title IX Harassment Policy, Student Sexual Misconduct Policy, and the Discriminatory Harassment Policy.
+The University's processes are designed to be prompt, fair and impartial and are conducted by trained investigators and decision makers.
+The standard of proof in the adjudication of complaints is the preponderance of the evidence.
+The complainant and the respondent are entitled to the same opportunities to have an advisor of the party's choice present during any meeting related to the complaint and to present witnesses.
 Both the complainant and the respondent are simultaneously informed in writing of the outcome.
-The Student Guide describes the procedures for appeal and provides that students will be informed of any changes to the results that occur prior to the results becoming final and when the results become final.
-The Student Sexual Misconduct Policy also describes the sanctions that may be imposed following a finding of "responsible" for sexual misconduct, which include suspension or dismissal from the University.
+These policies also describe the procedures for appeal; parties will be informed of any changes to the results that occur prior to the results becoming final and when the results become final.
+These policies also describe the sanctions that may be imposed following a finding of responsibility for sexual misconduct, which include suspension or dismissal from the University.